CHS-I2P/lesson-two/README.md

 ```
 {% endspoiler %}

-Click the Hint button above to see the error message and let's look through it.
-First, we see it is a NameError.
-Then we see the file that caused the error, and a green arrow shows us what line in that file caused the error.
-Then we get some more specific feedback, that "name 'mesage' is not defined".
+Click the **See Output** button above to see the error message and let's look through it.
+First, we see it is a `NameError`.
+Then we see the file that caused the error, and an arrow shows us what line in that file caused the error.
+Then we get some more specific feedback, that `name 'mesage' is not defined`.

 You may have already spotted the source of the error.
 We spelled message two different ways.
 Python does not care whether we use the variable name `message` or `mesage`.
 Python only cares that the spellings of our variable names match every time we use them.